fbpx

 How does the program work?

 Habitat homeowner’s housing payments are kept affordable and set based on their income at the time of sale.
 This monthly amount will include the primary mortgage payment, homeowners insurance, possible homeowner association dues, interest, and property taxes.
 Habitat for Humanity provides additional subsidies and/or a second mortgages to cover the difference between what the buyer can afford in a first mortgage and the sales price of the home.
-Our first mortgages are for 30 years or less depending on the buyer’s affordability.

 How are homes kept permanently affordable?

-Our permanent affordability models uses a resale formula that provides sellers with 2% of the sales price each year, plus what they have paid towards their mortgage.
+Our permanent affordability model uses a resale formula that provides sellers with 2% of the sales price each year, plus what they have paid towards their mortgage.
 This ensures that the homeowner can still build equity while the home remains permanently affordable to the next buyer.
 This guarantees affordable neighborhoods into the future.

 How do buyers qualify?